fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

-Like in the others platform, the **Init** method will initialized the Xamarin Forms, in this case is need to send the LaunchActivatedEventArgs.
+Like in the others platform, the **Init** method will initialize the Xamarin Forms, in this case it is needed to send the LaunchActivatedEventArgs.

-And we need to change the MainPage contructor, from each WinRT app, to:
+And we need to change the MainPage constructor, from each WinRT app, to:

        public MainPage()